 Some of our meals are usually a slow affair- always carefully put together, which I don’t mind, but preparing this chicken took much longer than I anticipated it to take.
 I was stuck in a meat eater’s quandary, only I wasn’t really killing the chicken; it was already dead.

 I ripped open a paper bag, grabbed the chicken, and the bowl of herbed butter.
-This chicken demanded special attention, and most of all- respect, especially if I was going to cook and eat it.
+This chicken demanded special attention, and most of all- respect, especially if I was going to make it into a roasted chicken.
 So, I put the chicken on the paper bag, and began massaging the entire bird with the butter.
 Slightly frustrated with the chicken, I picked up my pace.
 I quartered and peeled a small onion and cut the zested lemon in half and threw it into the cavity of the chicken along with the quartered onion.

 I tied the legs of the bird, pinned down the wings, and put it back on its roasting tray; into the oven it went.
 Once the oven door was shut, I let out a sigh of relief and walked away.